komputing/FaucETH/README.md

 In `app.title` you can use `%CHAINNAME`, `%CHAINTITLE`, `%CHAINSHORTNAME` - this is especially useful if you support multiple chains.
 If your chains use infura RPCs please also set `infura.projectid`

-After you started the app you can see the address by accessing `locahost:8080/admin` - this way you can initially fund it.
+After you started the app you can see the address by accessing `locahost:8080/address` - this way you can initially fund it.
+There is a status dashboard on `locahost:8080/status`.

 # Dream